Research

 Step 4: Critically Evaluate Your Sources

 Source evaluation in academic research applies the CRAAP test: Currency (is the source up to date?), Relevance (does it directly address your research question?), Authority (is the author/publisher credible?), Accuracy (is the information evidence-based and verifiable?), and Purpose (is the source objective or does it have a bias?).
-In 2026, also apply the SIFT method: Stop before sharing/citing; Investigate the source; Find better coverage; Trace claims to their origin.

 Step 5: Take Systematic Notes and Manage References